Arockne/dnd5e-companian/README.md

 ## Future Feature Implementations:

 - Live Campaign Log
-- Add navigation to dropdown in phone view
 - Campaign Search Page
   - Add owner of campaign to card
     - Add the ability to message owner